flutter/website/testing.md

 ## Introduction

 The more features your app has, the harder it is to test it manually.
-A good set of automated tests will help you make sure your app performs correctly before you publish it while retaining your feature and bug fix velocity.
+A good set of automated tests help you make sure your app performs correctly before you publish it, while retaining your feature and bug fix velocity.

 There are many kinds of automated testing.
 These are summarized below: